whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-technical-overview.md

 ---
-title: Wat is SQL Database?
-Inleiding tot SQL Database | Microsoft Docs
+title: Wat is de service Azure SQL Database? | Microsoft Docs
 description: 'Get an introduction to SQL Database: technical details and capabilities of Microsoft''s relational database management system (RDBMS) in the cloud.'
 keywords: inleiding in sql,intro in sql,wat is sql-database
 services: sql-database